chenli-lab/MORL/README.md

 # MORL

-## Introduction
+## Project Description

-This repository contains MATLAB simulation code for a multi-objective Q-learning ultimatum game.
-The code studies how the weight between material payoff and fairness preference affects long-run strategies and action distributions.
+This project provides MATLAB simulation code for a multi-objective reinforcement learning model of fairness behavior.

-## Description

-The simulation models two agents with separate Q-tables for payoff-driven and fairness-driven learning.
-A fairness pressure coefficient controls the contribution of the fairness objective to decision-making.
+The code implements a two-agent Q-learning ultimatum game in which each agent learns from both material payoff and fairness-related feedback.
+A fairness pressure coefficient is used to control the relative weight between the payoff objective and the fairness objective.

-The code scans different values of the preference weight and records the long-run action distributions of both agents.
+By scanning different values of the fairness weight, the simulation records the long-run action distributions of both agents and analyzes how fairness preference shapes strategy selection in repeated interactions.

-The code is organized as follows:

-- **`main.m`** – Main MATLAB script for running the two-agent multi-objective Q-learning simulation.
-- **`README.md`** – Project description, dependencies, and usage instructions.

-## Dependencies
+## Installation Guide

-- MATLAB R2020a or later
+1. Ensure that MATLAB is installed on your computer.
+2. Download or clone this repository.
+3. Open the project folder in MATLAB.

-No additional MATLAB toolboxes are required.
+4. No additional MATLAB toolboxes are required.

 ## Usage